-The VA should send you this form during the first quarter of the current year, for the previous fiscal year.
-If you haven’t received a copy, you should request an annual waiver from the VA.
-However, keep in mind, this is up to you to complete and return.
+The VA should send you this form during the first quarter of the year for the previous fiscal year.
+If you haven’t received a copy, you should request one from the VA.
+It is up to you to complete and return it.
 If you do not receive a form from the VA, then you should initiate completing the form on your own.*

 *Note: This is the law, and you cannot claim ignorance.
 You were informed by the VA when you received your VA Disability Rating Decision, found on VA Form 21-8764 – Disability Compensation Award Attachment.
 This form states your payments may be affected by receipt of active duty or drill pay as a reservist or member of the federally recognized National Guard.
 It is important to inform your Guard or Reserve unit when you join that you also have a VA disability compensation rating.
 Your recruiter or personnel office will help you get this information into the system so it doesn’t catch anyone off guard.

 Service Members Choose Which Pay to Waive

 You should always run the numbers before signing and submitting the document.
-But in most cases, it will be best to waive the VA Disability Compensation.
-Here is how it works:
+In most cases, it will be best to waive the VA Disability Compensation.
+Here is how it works.

-You must choose to waive your VA benefits for the number of days you served in the military, or, you must waive the military pay and allowances you received during your training days.
+You must choose to waive either your VA benefits for the number of days you served in the military or the military pay and allowances you received during your training days.
 The latter will almost always give the veteran less money.

 Remember the number 63 above?
 That represents the standard number of training days for most members of the Guard or Reserves.
-If you waive your Va Disability Compensation payments, you will choose to waive 63 days of VA disability compensation.
-If you choose to waive your military pay from the training days you served, you would be waiving everything you earned from the military from the previous year (basic pay, BAH, BAS, and other types of pay).
+If you waive your VA disability compensation payments, you choose to waive 63 days of VA disability compensation.
+If you choose to waive your military pay from the training days you served, you waive everything you earned from the military from the previous year (basic pay, BAH, BAS and other types of pay).
 Waiving your military compensation is rarely the correct choice.